 - The higher the dpi the smoother the results!

 Talk to your printing company before making your order to avoid inconveniences (at 4over4 we always give you Free proofs before you print and guide you through the process).
 Optimize the file in terms of size and resolution before ordering the final print.

-Also, you might also be interested in our previous post on how a good design goes bad at the printer.
+Also, you might also be interested in our previous post on Understanding Image Resolution: DPI in Print Vs. Web (The Very Basics).

 Hopefully our posts have given you a clearer idea of what to look for on your next printing or online project.
 Remember that optimizing your images is your way of ensuring the best image quality you could possibly get from your files.

 Feel free to comment below and browse our blog for other online printing topics.